meredithjolly/data146/midterm.md

 cal_housing = pd.DataFrame(X, columns = X_names)

 ```
-## 15. which of the below features is most strongly correlated with the target?
+## 15. Which of the below features is most strongly correlated with the target?
 MedInc (median income)
 AveRooms (average number of rooms)
 AveBedrms (average number of bedrooms)